Standard Procedures for Program Integrity Matters

-(1) Potential violations/complaints brought to the attention of NCCCO Staff are forwarded to the PIT for review.
+(1) Potential violations/complaints brought to the attention of CCO Staff are forwarded to the PIT for review.

-(2) To promote the timely reporting of complaints and increase the likelihood that investigations are conducted with reference to necessary and/or appropriate information and to maximize the availability of relevant evidence, potential violations/complaints should be submitted as early as possible.
+(2) To maximize the PIT’s ability to gather relevant evidence, complaints should be submitted as early as possible.
 In certain cases, complaints made after 90 days from the date of the incident may be closed with no action, at the discretion of the PIT.

-(1) If a matter involving program integrity or ethics & discipline is brought to the attention of NCCCO by a person or persons other than NCCCO Staff, whenever possible, NCCCO shall promptly acknowledge receipt of the complaint.
+(1) If a matter involving program integrity or ethics & discipline is brought to the attention of the PIT from outside of CCO, an acknowledge of the complaint will be sent.

-(2) To the extent possible, NCCCO shall also provide the complainant with progress reports and notice of the conclusion and outcome of the process by which the complaint was handled.
-As reasonably necessary or appropriate, NCCCO may also provide such progress reports or notices to other interested parties, such as employers.
+(2) To the extent possible, CCO will also provide the complainant with notice of the conclusion and general outcome of the process by which the complaint was handled.
+As reasonably necessary or appropriate, CCO may also provide such notices to other interested parties.

 (C) Preliminary Evaluation

-(1) New Matters are to be discussed at the next scheduled PIT meeting and, in any event, within 30 days of being added as a New Matter.
-In exigent situations, New Matters should be discussed as soon as possible.
+(1) New Matters will be discussed at the next scheduled PIT meeting or, in any event, within 30 days of being added as a New Matter.

 (2) In appropriate situations, a matter may be closed upon initial review without further action.